theotchlx/A-SABR/exercises/4-new-resource-management/README.md

 ## New management techniques in A-SABR

-As seen in the previous exercises, a compliant contact or node resource management technique is deployed as a structure that implements the `ContactManager` of `NodeManager` trait.
+As seen in the previous exercises, a compliant contact or node resource management technique is deployed as a structure that implements the `ContactManager` or `NodeManager` trait.
 In this example we will create a new manager that *could* render A-SABR compliant for routing in satellite constellation.

 #### The manager